 The world's largest spiritualist community lives in Lily Dale, NY.
 Link

-Sagua is the only town in Cuba greatly influenced, in late 1800's, by spiritist Allan Kardec (1804-1869) who said then (and millions agree today) that the dead can "speak" to the living through a medium.
+Sagua la Grande is the only town in Cuba hugely (albeit strangely) influenced, in the late 1800's, by spiritist Allan Kardec (1804-1869) who said then (and millions agree today) that the dead can "speak" to the living through a medium.

 Some say spirits of local pirates and victims were strong here.
-In 1888, El Salvador, a local spiritism centre sent members to honor Kardec in Paris or attend a convention in Barcelona.
+In 1888, El Salvador, a local spiritism centre sent members to honor Kardec in Paris and others to attend a convention in Barcelona.
 Source

 Teatro Uriarte, built in 1873, became Teatro principal in 1924, destroyed by hurricane in 1933, rebuilt in 1935 as Cine Principal and renamed Cine Sagua after the Revolucion - cinematreasures.org

 PLAYAS & PIRATAS

 The north coast and seaside are located in Isabela de Sagua some 17 km northeast of Guaimaro.
 Off the coast, there may be as many as 2,517 cayos (keys or tiny islands) which are part of the tourist zone called Jardines del Rey.

 Among some of the lovelier cayos, one can find mythical Cayo Esquivel, abandoned since the Revolucion.
 There were at one time about 15 bungalows (see below) belonging to the local bigwigs, some members of Sagua Yacht Club and three small seasonal hotels (Ortiz, Lira, ).

 Also on the coast by another road, at 20 km, Playa Uvero with dozens of casas on stilts.
 Still populated, the area is far from being a playa or attraction for tourists, it is for many Cubans a rare access to a breeze during the torrid summer (verano).